Recurrence Criteria for Reducible Homogeneous Open Quantum Walks on the Line: General Recurrence Criteria for HOQWs and CTOQWs

 .

-We have already presented several recurrence criteria for discrete-time and continuous-time Open Quantum Walks on the set of vertices $\mathbb{Z}^2$, constrained by a minimal enclosure.
-These criteria are interesting tools for understanding the long-term behavior of open quantum walks.
+We have already presented some recurrence criteria for discrete-time and continuous-time OQWs on the set of vertices $\mathbb{Z}^2$, constrained by a minimal enclosure.
+These criteria are interesting tools for understanding the long-term behavior of OQWs.
 Building on these consequences, we aim to derive a stronger recurrence criterion for discrete-time HOQWs, allowing for a more comprehensive analysis of their statistics.

 At this point we will allow the auxiliary map of a coin $(D)$ to have more than one invariant state, thus we consider the decomposition of $\mathfrak{h}$ given on Section \ref{sec4}.
-Therefore, given a minimal enclosure $\mathcal{Y}_\alpha,$ let $\tau_\alpha$ be the unique invariant state with support on $\mathcal{Y}_\alpha.$ Introducing the parameter
+Therefore, given a minimal enclosure $\mathcal{Y}_\alpha,$ let $\tau_\alpha$ be the unique invariant state with support on $\mathcal{Y}_\alpha.$ Consider the parameter